 - Policies for accepting amended returns based on marital status changes.

 - An explanation of the impact the ruling has on employers and employees.

 - A list of states that recognize same-sex marriage and when they began doing so.

 - An explanation of the ruling’s impact on couples in state-sanctioned “marriage equivalents,” including those residing in community property states.

 The report is an example of the practical, insightful information available on Thomson Reuters Checkpoint, providing research, news, analysis, and productivity tools to tax, audit, accounting, legal, trade, and finance professionals.

 Thomson Reuters also offers guidance and training on the DOMA ruling.
 For guidance, visit: Employee Benefits for Domestic Partners: Design, Taxation, and Administration and PPC’s Guide to Practical Estate Planning.
 For training, visit: The Supreme Court Redefines Spouse: Tax and Other Implications and The Next Step for DOMA: Implications and Opportunities.
-A complete list of resources is available in the report.

 Other recent Checkpoint reports include: